Step 1: Deploying a bootstrapper script to all servers

 To deploy the bootstrapper script above to all the servers, the script must be compiled into

 an MSI package first to be distributable.
-When the above script is open, click the "Create Msi File" button
+When the above script is open, click the "Compile to Msi" button

 Compiling a script into a scheduled task inside an msi package is explained in more detail on